meganemichel/nf-tower-docs/content/docs/git/git-private.md

 {{% tip %}}

-These [Git access options](https://www.nextflow.io/docs/latest/sharing.html#scm-configuration-file Nextflow SCM configuration file) are Nextflow examples.
+For more details on this configuration, see the [Nextflow SCM configuration file](https://www.nextflow.io/docs/latest/sharing.html#scm-configuration-file) for examples.
 You can first test your connection with a Nextflow execution using the standard SCM file and then convert it to the YAML structure, as shown above, for Tower.

 {{% /tip %}}